 It’s that time of year.
 Winter weather conditions can sneak up on even the best driver, and all it takes is one moment of complacency to make a costly mistake.
 Don’t let the changing seasons catch you off guard, as they do with much of the general motoring public.

 Winter demands heightened awareness and driving skills; and the ice, snow, wind and cold test each driver’s professionalism.

-This winter, keep in mind the following defensive winter driving tips for truck drivers taken from Schneider’s 68-page Winter Survival Guide for drivers.
+This winter, keep in mind the following winter driving safety tips for truck drivers taken from Schneider’s 68-page Winter Survival Guide for drivers.

 - Watch for brake lights on the vehicles ahead of you.

 - Make sure your lights are on and working.